OrelsProjects/writestack-blogs/src/blogs/scheduler-guide.md

 ## 🧩 Step 1 — Install the WriteStack Chrome Extension {#install-extension}

-To make scheduling work, you need the WriteStack Chrome Extension.
+The first thing you need to do to make scheduling work, you need the WriteStack Chrome Extension.

 👉 [Download the WriteStack Extension](https://chromewebstore.google.com/detail/writestack/emdlbnkhjpfcooclfbodmhkhkohcjaoa)

 Once installed, pin it to your Chrome toolbar for easy access.

 > **Note:** WriteStack works on any Chromium-based browser — such as **Google Chrome**, **Brave**, **Edge**, or **Arc**.
+> You can use the [Chromium Checker](https://chromiumchecker.com/) to check if your browser is Chromium-based (Open it from the browser you want to use WriteStack in).

 ---